naturalis/aviti_genome_skim_24032/README.md

 20260428_AV250703_24032-5021000_28_04_2026
 ```

-Contact the Naturalis genomics facility for access.
 The three Skim2Mito summary files and the specimen metadata in `data/` are derived from that run and are included here for full reproducibility.

 ---